-Burkina Faso: Thomas Sankara's statue inauguration in Ouagadougou | Africanews
+Burkina Faso: Thomas Sankara's statue inaugurated in Ouagadougou | Africanews

 Burkina Faso

-A monument in honour of the ex-president of Burkina Faso,Thomas Sankara,was unveiled Saturday in Ouagadougou on the sidelines of the African film festival, the Fespaco.The“father of the revolution” who was assassinated in a coup d‘état after four years in power in 198,has become an icon of pan-Africanism, still celebrated by the continent’s youth.
+A monument in honour of the ex-president of Burkina Faso,Thomas Sankara was unveiled Saturday in Ouagadougou on the sidelines of the African film festival, the Fespaco.The“father of the revolution” who was assassinated in a coup d‘état after four years in power in 198, has become an icon of pan-Africanism, still celebrated by the continent’s youth.

 He was deeply involved in the Pan-African Film and Television Festival in Ouagadougou (Fespaco), giving it a truly international dimension.